 We are a Community Interest Company (CIC), with a small group of directors who are responsible for making sure we meet our commitments to the membership.
 Membership is free and there is a broad membership as we want to be as inclusive as possible.
 Anyone who signs up for the newsletter becomes a member.
 We currently have around 460 members.
 Members are obliged to pay up to £1 each if the organisation is wound up with liabilities, but there are no other obligations.

 Anyone can join in most of what we do – such as dressing as bees for the carnival, planting out seedlings in the Incredible Edible beds or coming along to the Apple Day celebrations – whether they are a member of not.
 We hold an Annual General Meeting once a year.
-In 2016, it will be in May.
 Follow this link to sign up for our email newsletter, and you will receive information about our events and meetings.

 As a CIC, Sustainable Frome must have a set of ‘objects’.
 These are our guiding principles and they are set out on their own web page.

 We were founded by Peter Macfadyen and a group of about 40 individuals in 2008.
 Since then, many different people have been involved, in all sorts of ways.
 If people want to create their own group, or start a project, then we will support them in whatever way we can (if it is in line with our objects).
 This means there have been a diverse range of projects, campaigns and events going on as part of what Sustainable Frome does – it is not a plan co-ordinated from the centre.